aplteam/Tatin/docs/Server-TipsAndTricks.md

 This prepares the test framework and then executes all tests in debug mode, meaning that in case something goes wrong, the framework will stop and you can investigate right away,

-You will be asked whether you want to copy the test data to a temp folder in preperation, and also whether you want to start a test server.
+You will be asked whether you want to copy the test data to a temp folder in preperation.

+On Windows you will also be asked whether you want to start a test server.
 Usually you will answer both questions with "yes".
+On Non-Windows platforms you will be asked to start the server yourself before carrying on.

 #### Execute particular tests or group(s) of tests